Admissions to the Masters Program

 TOEFL scores are not a requirement of students who are residents of a country where English is the language of instruction or if they hold a bachelor's degree from a U.S. institution.
 For more information, please visit UNC's Graduate School website.

 All new international students are required to take the University's English Proficiency Test before registering for their first semester of study, unless they have been awarded a degree from a U.S. institution (excluding U.S. trust territories), or are a resident of a country where English is the language of instruction.
-International applicants must also provide documentation of their financial independence or support while they study in the United States.
+If an international applicant is admitted, they must provide documentation of their financial independence or support.
+Please visit UNC Global's International Student and Scholar Services for more information.